Table of Contents

 To connect to a specific switch port

 (Optional) Map between a VDE switch port and a VLAN.

 vde$ port/setvlan <port> <VLAN>

-Starting with version 4.2, VirtualBox allows for limiting the maximum bandwidth used for network transmission.
+Oracle VM VirtualBox supports limiting of the maximum bandwidth used for network transmission.
 Several network adapters of one VM may share limits through bandwidth groups.
 It is possible to have more than one such limit.

 VBoxManage bandwidthctl "VM name" add Limit --type network --limit 20m VBoxManage modifyvm "VM name" --nicbandwidthgroup1 Limit VBoxManage modifyvm "VM name" --nicbandwidthgroup2 Limit

-All adapters in a group share the bandwidth limit, meaning that in the example above the bandwidth of both adapters combined can never exceed 20 Mbit/s.
-However, if one adapter doesn't require bandwidth the other can use the remaining bandwidth of its group.
+All adapters in a group share the bandwidth limit, meaning that in the example above the bandwidth of both adapters combined can never exceed 20 Mbps.
+However, if one adapter does not require bandwidth the other can use the remaining bandwidth of its group.

 The limits for each group can be changed while the VM is running, with changes being picked up immediately.
-The example below changes the limit for the group created in the example above to 100 Kbit/s:
+The following example changes the limit for the group created in the previous example to 100 Kbps: